latrell/Captcha/README.md

+For Laravel 4, please use the [1.1 branch](https://github.com/Latrell/Captcha/releases/tag/1.1)!

-# Captcha for Laravel 4
+# Captcha for Laravel 5

-A simple [Laravel 4](http://laravel.com/) service provider for including the [Captcha for Laravel 4](https://github.com/Gregwar/Captcha).
+A simple [Laravel 5](http://laravel.com/) service provider for including the [Captcha for Laravel 5](https://github.com/Gregwar/Captcha).

 This library is not maintained for 3rd party use.